why treat migraines?

 Anti-wrinkle treatments for headaches are not a first line therapy and should only considered when other investigations and treatments by your GP have proved unsuccessful.
 Dr Jake will discuss your headache history with you in detail before going ahead with a treatment.

 what types of migraines can be treated?

 Anti-wrinkle injections for migraines are given in the same way for every person following a standardised protocol.
 A minimum of 31 injections are performed with a minimum dose of 155 units.
 The forehead, temples, back of the scalp, neck and trapezius (tops of the shoulders) are treated:

-* It's also important for migraine suffers to know that the treatment can be PBS-reimbursed - this means that the Australian government will cover the high cost of the anti-wrinkle treatment and part of the procedure cost through Medicare.
+* It's also important for migraine suffers to know that the treatment can be PBS-reimbursed - this means that part of the cost of the anti-wrinkle treatment will be covered through Medicare.
 This will only be possible if your GP refers you to a neurologist and not Dr Jake.